jonathanburns/blog/_posts/2024-12-11-bridge-collapse.md

 “It’s not possible”

 “Can we call Vitalik?
-What if they roll back the ethereum and erase our transaction update”
+What if they roll back the L1?”

 “It’ll never happen”

-“Judith… What’s the total value bridged from Eth?”
+“Patrick… How much value is in the bridge contract on the L1?”

-“Let me see: Looks like 4 billion.”
+“Let me see: Looks like about 4 billion.”

 “Jesus.
 Okay.
 Everyone grab some coffee.
 It’s going to be a long night.
 What we’re about to do is something we said could never happen.
 Everybody take a minute.
 I’m gonna step outside.
 I need a cigarette.”

 Borinski walks out of the bedroom and down the hall.
 He slips a long pea coat over his pajamas, changes from his slippers into shoes, and walks out the font door.
-He walks out and flicks a lighter.
+He walks down the porch steps and into the parking circle outside his auspicious home.
+He slips a cigarette into his mouth and flicks a a lighter.

-“Here’s where things stand.
+“Okay.
+Here’s where things stand.
 25 billion was lost in the hack.
 Unfortunately, those transactions have already posted to the L1, and that's going to make this rollback complicated.
 The cascading impacts of this are something I'm still wrapping my head around.”

-"We can't rollback anymore, right?"
+"I mean, we can't rollback anymore, right?"

 "We can."

 "What do you mean?
 The bridge contract on the L1 is immutable.
 It won’t let us revert to an older block.
 You said it yourself.
 We can’t roll back once we post to the L1."

 "I know what I said, but that was before I knew the full extent of the losses.
-We can roll back, it's just going to be very painful, because the L1 bridge can't follow our path, and so we're going to have to fork away from the L1."
+We can roll back, it's just going to be extremely painful.
+The L1 bridge can't follow our path, and so we're going to have to fork away from the L1."

 "Fork away?
 What do you mean?"

 "What I mean is that the L1 bridge will have one view of the chain, which is not rolled back, and our sequencer is going to have a completely different view... a fork.
 On our fork, we will perform the rollback.
 This fork will be completely disconnected from the L1 bridge."

-"We can’t.
+"What?
 We can’t fork away from the bridge.
 We’re a rollup.
-It’s in our whitepaper for christs sake.
+It’s in our whitepaper.
 We’re an L2.
 Ethereum is the source of truth."

-"I know what’s in the white-paper, Judith.
+"I know what’s in the damn white-paper, Judith.
 I wrote it.
 This isn’t up to us.
 The chain is a decentralized system.
-The social consensus gets to decide.
+The social consensus will decide this.
 We’re going to have to launch two sequencers.
 One sequencer will have the rollback, and one won’t.
-Social consensus will determine which chain is canonical, but based on the total losses we’re looking at, it’s clear that the rollback fork is going to preserve here."
+Social consensus will determine which chain is canonical.
+Based on the losses we’re looking at, we can assume rollback fork is going to preserve here."

 "How do you know?"

-"Because users chose the rollback fork in 2016 during the ethereum DAO hack, and the losses here are greater."
+"Because it's happened before.
+In 2016, there was a hack on ethereum and the chain rolled back."

-"There were no bridges back then.
+"There were no L2s or bridges back then.
 We can’t fork away from the bridge.
 The L1 is supposed to be the source of truth."

-"This isn’t our call.
-Here’s what’s gonna happen if we don’t give the users a rollback option.
-Someone in the community is going to launch an alternate sequencer which has the rollback, and that rollback will become the canonical chain.
-We will loose control of our own chain and the rollback will still go through.
-Theres nothing we can do to stop the rollback.
-This is a decentralized system.
-Welcome to web3.
+"Like I said, this isn’t our call.
+Here’s what happens if we don’t give the users a rollback option: Someone in the community is going to launch an alternate sequencer, and that sequencer will have the rollback, and their fork will become the canonical chain.
+We will lose our sequencer and all the transaction fees and our entire business goes down the shitter.
+Sequencing is a privilege, not a right, and I have no intention of losing that privilege.
+There's nothing we can do to stop rollback.
 Judith, call circle and loop them in."

 "Sorry.
 Loop them in on what?"